 Home visits are also available for owners who can benefit from home-based instruction at a predefined time that is convenient.
 Sold in two-visit bundles at a cost of $200, the dog owner purchases an initial evaluation, training plan and return visit (usually in two weeks) to check on progress.
 Subsequent home visits are available by appointment.
 The intake visit includes a complete social and health history to include family dynamics.
 Trainer recommendations will include exercise and feeding as well as obedience.

-Group Classes are six one hour sessions and cost $100
+Group Classes are four one hour sessions and cost $100

-Private lessons on site are $25 per 1/2 hour and $50 per hour
+Private lessons on site are $50 per hour

 Rescued dogs may participate at discounted rates, based on owner's ability to pay